 Library Assistant

 A library offers a great working environment for teens.
-It is clean, indoors and relatively low-stress.
+It's clean, indoors, and relatively low-stress.
 You won't have much social interaction, though sometimes patrons will ask you for assistance.
 If you enjoy books and are organized, this job is great if you can find one.
 Ask your neighborhood library for information on how to apply the next time you visit.
+You can also check online for possible library jobs.

 Food Delivery Person